Wsheerio/webmConverter/README.md

 Image Preview

 This lets you preview the output video, very useful for checking cropping.
+Subtitles are not shown.